LACMIP/emu/docs/_documentation/typecollection.md

     *Checked By* | Attach your Parties record.
     *Condition Details* | Briefly describe the problem, e.g. "Specimen is deteriorating.
 Consolidation required." or "Number painted on specimen should be removed and corrected.
 It should be 12760."

+If a specimen is deteriorating such that pieces are starting to break off, contain the pieces in a vial or small box, and nest this container next to the specimen they came from.
+Put a label in the vial or box indicating which specimen they belong to.

 ## VI.
 Locate specimens